Revolutionary Innovations in Agriculture

 Seawater harvesting

-Another modern technology, the seawater greenhouse technology can also be used in dryland regions of the world, which possess a huge quantity of seawater.
+Another modern technology, the seawater greenhouse technology, can also be used in dryland regions of the world, which possess a huge quantity of seawater.
 The saltwater is used to grow food crops by building these greenhouses near coastal areas.
-It requires low cost as they are not expensive like desalinization (extracting salt and other minerals from water) plants.
-Seawater is evaporated which makes the air saturated, condensed for freshwater that is used for watering the plants.
-This technology has the capacity to be used in arid coastal areas and far-flung because the process in the seawater greenhouse creates temperate conditions by making use of seawater and sunlight, which produce cooler air and water for cultivation of plants (5).
-The favorable geographical and climatic conditions, such as access to cool seawater and low relative humidity are frequently found at a depth in the sea.
-The kingdom of Saudia Arabia coastline along Red Sea has many locations having the same properties (6).
-Its building coast is about $5 for a square foot.
-The air inside the greenhouse is humidified through vapors that are produced from honeycomb-like structure on the front wall through which water drops down.
-Like a consequence, the air becomes warmer and it moves inside the greenhouse and absorbs more moisture, and the other hand the second evaporator makes the air supersaturated.
+It requires low cost as they are not expensive like desalination (extracting salt and other minerals from water) plants.
+Seawater evaporates, which makes the air saturated, condensed into freshwater that is used for watering the plants.
+This technology can be used in arid coastal areas and far-flung areas because the process in the seawater greenhouse creates temperate conditions by making use of seawater and sunlight, which produce cooler air and water for the cultivation of plants (5).
+Favorable geographical and climatic conditions, such as access to cool seawater and low relative humidity, are frequently found at a depth in the sea.
+The coastline of the Kingdom of Saudi Arabia along the Red Sea has many locations with the same properties (6).
+Its building cost is about $5 per square foot.
+The air inside the greenhouse is humidified through vapors that are produced from a honeycomb-like structure on the front wall through which water drops down.
+As a consequence, the air becomes warmer and it moves inside the greenhouse and absorbs more moisture, and on the other hand, the second evaporator makes the air supersaturated.
 From there, air goes down into the condenser and the freshwater produced is stored in the underground tanks that are later on utilized for watering plants.

 Satellite remote sensing technology

-Using satellite remote sensing technologies could also be one of the most important and advanced technology in the world and policymakers can make more effective decisions to guarantee a stable supply of water for food and the environment.
+Using satellite remote sensing technologies could also be one of the most important and advanced technologies in the world, and policymakers can make more effective decisions to guarantee a stable supply of water for food and the environment.
 These remote sensing tools complement traditional methods for tracking water availability and measuring the productivity of water used in agriculture.
-Finally, can help scientists understand the relationship between water use and crop growth.
+Finally, it can help scientists understand the relationship between water use and crop growth.

 The promotion of traditional crops

-Growing of conventional crops (wheat, barley, sorghum, and millet, etc.) which are best suited to the arid climate conditions helps is regarded as one of safest approaches in the world as it helps to achieve food security (FAO).
-Especially in Saudi Arabia camels and livestock are in great need of barley.
-Thankfully dates are one of the best productions of Saudi Arabia; therefore, it is need of hour to do more research on it which makes it more productive in these conditions (7).
-Charts for the cereals production opine the availability of multiple food products in Saudia Arabia.
-Cereal production in Saudi Arabia intensified at maximum position ever recorded, moreover, Wheat is the staple food of the Kingdom and its import puts a lot of pressure on Kingdom expenditure.
-So, there is an acute need to emphasize on the production of wheat by enhancing the funds of agricultural research.
+Growing conventional crops (wheat, barley, sorghum, and millet, etc.), which are best suited to the arid climate conditions helps is regarded as one of the safest approaches in the world as it helps to achieve food security (FAO).
+Especially in Saudi Arabia, camels and livestock are in great need of barley.
+Thankfully, dates are one of the best productions of Saudi Arabia; therefore, it is a need of the hour to do more research on them, which makes it more productive in these conditions (7).
+Charts for the cereals production indicate the availability of multiple food products in Saudi Arabia.
+Cereal production in Saudi Arabia reached its highest level ever recorded.
+Moreover, Wheat is the staple food of the Kingdom, and its import puts a lot of pressure on the Kingdom’s expenditure.
+So, there is an acute need to emphasize the production of wheat by increasing agricultural research funding.

-Last years, Saudi Arabia’s wheat production following the government’s decision to reduce irrigation, is forecast at 500,000 tonnes in 2018-19 and 700,000 tonnes in 2019-20, up from 10,000 tonnes in 2017-18, according to a report from the U.S. Department of Agricultures’ Foreign Agricultural Service (FAS).
-The Saudi Ministry of Environment, Agriculture and Water (MEWA) estimates that 87,280 hectares (HA) of wheat will be cultivated this market year.
-The nation partially rescinded a virtual ban on domestic production of wheat that had been in place for three years, the report said.
+Last year, Saudi Arabia’s wheat production following the government’s decision to reduce irrigation is forecast at 500,000 tonnes in 2018-19 and 700,000 tonnes in 2019-20, up from 10,000 tonnes in 2017-18, according to a report from the U.S. Department of Agriculture’s Foreign Agricultural Service (FAS).
+The Saudi Ministry of Environment, Agriculture, and Water (MEWA) estimates that 87,280 hectares (HA) of wheat will be cultivated this market year.
+The nation partially rescinded a virtual ban on domestic wheat production that had been in place for three years, the report said.
 “Wheat production is being permitted to provide medium and smaller size forage producers with an alternative field crop,” as FAS said.

 Rainwater harvesting

-The Arab region of the world is one of the dominant areas that are facing severe water deficit conditions.
-The major issues that are contributing their part in water scarcity are swift population growth, low rainfall, weakening water quality, inappropriate dissemination of water resources, hydro political condition, aridity, high rate of evaporation, enhancement in the demand of water.
-The water scarcity is quickly increasing as per capita water availability is reducing.
+The Arab region of the world is one of the dominant areas facing severe water deficit conditions.
+The major issues that contribute to water scarcity are swift population growth, low rainfall, weakening water quality, inadequate distribution of water resources, hydro-political conditions, aridity, high rate of evaporation, and an increase in the demand for water.
+Water scarcity is rapidly increasing due to the per capita water availability.
 The continuous enhancement in freshwater demand in the Arab world is putting pressure on scarce water resources, especially groundwater.
-The region gets 2238 billion cubic meters per year rainfall, which, contributes only 200 billion m 3 to renew ground and surface water resources.
-Consequently, water harvesting is the only and beneficial solution to cater water shortage.
-Water harvesting employs the strategy of capture, diverting and storage of rainwater for multiple uses (8).
-Experts consider three common landscape elements in rainwater harvesting: variation in elevation that creates flow in water, enough deep soil horizon for collection of rainwater and soil condition or landscape runoff.
-We trust in pride the institutions and Ministry of Agriculture in Saudi Arabia monitoring and investing in research the last decade to succeed the achievements of today which would seem only futuristic a few years ago.
+The region gets 2238 billion cubic meters per year of rainfall, which contributes only 200 billion m 3 to renew ground and surface water resources.
+Consequently, water harvesting is the only beneficial solution to address water shortages.
+Water harvesting employs the strategy of capture, diverting, and storage of rainwater for multiple uses (8).
+Experts consider three common landscape elements in rainwater harvesting: variation in elevation that creates flow in water, enough deep soil horizon for the collection of rainwater, and soil conditions or landscape runoff.
+We trust in the institutions and Ministry of Agriculture in Saudi Arabia, monitoring and investing in research over the last decade to succeed the achievements of today, which would seem only futuristic a few years ago.

 to be continued